nader2560/react-redux-firebase/docs/FAQ.md

     I have been talking to the author of [redux-react-firebase](https://github.com/tiberiuc/redux-react-firebase) about combining, but we are not sure that the users of both want that at this point.
 Join us on the [redux-firebase gitter][gitter-url] if you haven't already since a ton of this type of discussion goes on there.

     #### What about [redux-firebase](https://github.com/colbyr/redux-firebase)?
     The author of [redux-firebase](https://github.com/colbyr/redux-firebase) has agreed to share the npm namespace!
-Currently the plan is to take the framework agnostic redux core logic of `react-redux-firebase` and [place it into `redux-firebase`](https://github.com/prescottprue/redux-firebase)).
-Eventually `react-redux-firebase` and potentially other framework libraries can depend on that core (the new `redux-firebase`).
+Currently the plan is to take the framework agnostic redux core logic of `react-redux-firebase-immutable` and [place it into `redux-firebase`](https://github.com/prescottprue/redux-firebase)).
+Eventually `react-redux-firebase-immutable` and potentially other framework libraries can depend on that core (the new `redux-firebase`).

 2. Why use redux if I have Firebase to store state?